apete/apete/README.md

 I've been doing Java development since it became popular late last millenia.
 Used to be a full stack developer in every sense.
 Now I'm focused on backend Java, and often work on tools and libraries for other developers to use.

 For many years now I've made a livng as an independant contractor.
 If you're interested, perhaps I could join your team.
-I live in Stockholm Sweden and is used to working remotely.
+I live in Stockholm Sweden and used to working remotely.
 [Contact me at Optimatika to start a discussion](https://www.optimatika.se).

 <!--
 **apete/apete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.